iotaledger/goshimmer/docs/concepts/layers.md

 GoShimmer abstracts node functionalities into different layers.
 Similar to other architectures, upper layers build on the provided functionality of the layers below them.
 A layer is merely the concept of creating a clear separation of concerns.

-Layers operate on payloads and it is up to the layer to react to the wanted payload types.
+Layers operate on payloads, and it is up to the layer to react to the wanted payload types.

 ## Communication Layer
 The communication layer is the most primitive layer, as its job is to simply form a graph made out of messages which contain payloads.
 As the name implies, messages are communicated/gossiped throughout the entire network.
 Think of it as the "physical layer" in the OSI-model.
-This layer forms a DAG made up from messages as a each message references two previous messages.
+This layer forms a DAG made up of messages as each message references two previous messages.

 ### Message
 A message is a core data type which reflects a vertex in the communication layer [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).